AnkitKUpadhyay/AnkitKUpadhyay.github.io/_pages/about.md

   - /about.html
 ---
 {: style="text-align: justify" }
-I am immensely priveleged to be an incoming **CS Ph.D** student at [Rensselaer Polytechnic Institute (RPI)](https://rpi.edu/) in Troy, New York.
+I am a **CS Ph.D** student at [Rensselaer Polytechnic Institute (RPI)](https://rpi.edu/) in Troy, New York.
 I have received my Bachelors degree in Computer Science and Engineering (CSE) from [Visvesvaraya Technological University](https://vtu.ac.in/) in Bangalore, India.
 My undergraduate thesis titled **Cross Lingual Transfer Learning for Natural language Understanding** was advised by Ms. Snehalatha N and was generously supported (funded) by **Karnataka State Council for Science and Technology (KSCST)**.<br>

 Research Statement